-In this section, we study the runtime behavior of all approaches, to investigate their efficiency gap and highlight the need for scalability considerations.
-While several approaches can benefit from optimizations, such as the use of GPUs, producing these optimizations is beyond the scope of our work.
+We now study the runtime behavior of all approaches, to investigate their efficiency gap and highlight the need for scalability considerations.
+While some approaches can benefit from optimizations, such as the use of GPUs, producing these optimizations is beyond our scope.
 We do not present separate variants of the same approach unless they differ significantly in behavior.
-We compute the total runtime of each approach as preprocessing time (if any) + training time + post-processing time (if any).
+We compute the total runtime of each approach as pre-processing time (if any) + training time + post-processing time (if any).
 We subtract from all methods the runtime of LR, so that what we report is the overhead each approach introduces over the fairness-unaware method.